Explore this course:

 - Polymer Processing

 This module provides you with a detailed description of advanced polymer processing as applied to modern industrial applications.
 The fundamental concepts behind polymer melt dynamics and solidification will be explored and will provide the theoretical basis for the forming processes.
-The manufacturing processes themselves will be described giving you ability to choose between them allowing informed decisions regarding commercial applications.
-The use of real world case studies and reverse engineering examples in dedicated problem classes will provide you with practical experience otherwise difficult to impart.15 credits
+The manufacturing processes themselves will be described giving you the ability to choose between them allowing informed decisions regarding commercial applications.
+The use of real-world case studies and reverse engineering examples in dedicated problem classes will provide practical experience of decision making in polymer processing.15 credits

 Working alongside students and staff from across the globe, you’ll tackle real-world projects, and attend lectures, seminars and laboratory classes.